WaiKei1/creative_coding_blog/posts/week5.md

   btn.addEventListener("click", drawPoem);
 </script>

-This is the poem that I did via RiTa source.
-I was struggling at first because I didn't know how to utilize the RiTa methods in the Canvas API.
-But after I read through the resources than I found that set a rules is the very first things before generate the text or article and then through the rules you need to set a structure that could let the computer read and understand what is expected.
+Initially, I struggled to harness RiTa’s methods within the Canvas API, until I discovered that defining a clear set of rules is the essential first step.
+By establishing grammatical and structural rules up front, the generation engine can “understand” what I expect and assemble coherent lines.

-Beside that I also use the technique from the resource that I found that use clicking interaction to create the flipped page effect but this time I make it into a generate button that could generate different sentences and combine a varieties of poems combinations through clicking that button.
+I also borrowed a flipping-page interaction technique from the example that I found on Youtube that is using the [RiTa with p5js](https://www.youtube.com/watch?v=YO-OxXyceZs&t=88s) (here is the [code example](https://editor.p5js.org/shfitz/sketch...)) but instead of tying it to a page turn, I attached it to a “Generate” button.
+Each click recombines sentence fragments and rule-based patterns to produce a fresh poem, giving the user a playful, ever-shifting reading experience.

 ---